A DANCE WITH ELVIS IMPERSONATORS

 The King & I is an evening-length work incorporating 3 trained dancers and 5 Elvis Impersonators (yes, five!).
-Loosely structured on Elvis’ last concert, the dance utilizes text, props, Elvis-inspired moves, and even some singing, to ask the question: Just what does Elvis Presley have to do with you and me, anyway?
+Loosely structured on Elvis’ last concert, the dance utilizes text, props, Elvis-inspired moves, and even some singing to ask the question: Just what does Elvis Presley have to do with you and me, anyway?

-For Choreographer Allison Orr, this dance sprang from a moment of unexpected emotional connection: “When I visited Graceland many years ago I found myself crying at the end of tour.
+For choreographer Allison Orr, this dance sprang from a moment of unexpected emotional connection: “When I visited Graceland many years ago I found myself crying at the end of tour.
 Ever since then, I knew I had to make a dance about the King.”

-In August of ’07, Forklift marked the 30th anniversary of Elvis’ death with a revised and expanded version of The King & I. Playing to nearly sold-out audiences and selling over 700 tickets, critics, dance lovers, and Elvis fanatics just couldn’t get enough of The King & I.
+In August of 2007, Forklift marked the 30th anniversary of Elvis’ death with a revised and expanded version of The King & I. Playing to nearly sold-out audiences and selling over 700 tickets, critics, dance lovers, and Elvis fanatics just couldn’t get enough of The King & I.

-“From the very first number, the choreography impresses…Using many of Elvis’ signature moves and gestures, Orr creates a vocabulary that is at once familiar, infectious, and almost miraculously underivative.”
-She concludes, “The King & I is to be commended for making accessible an art form that too often runs to the esoteric and by doing so with total integrity.
+Iris Brooks of The Austin Chronicle writes: “From the very first number, the choreography impresses…Using many of Elvis’ signature moves and gestures, Orr creates a vocabulary that is at once familiar, infectious, and almost miraculously underivative…The King & I is to be commended for making accessible an art form that too often runs to the esoteric and by doing so with total integrity.
 That Allison Orr could accomplish this with a subject as burdened by cliché as Elvis Presley is testament to the boundless potential of a thoughtful and original mind.”